aziflaj/json_api_responders/README.md

 ## Configuration
-Currently you can only configure which options are required to be passed through the `respond_with` method.
+Currently you can configure which options are required to be passed through the `respond_with` method and the datadabase adapter.
 These required options are categorized by the controller's actions.
-Bellow you can find an example:
+Below you can find an example:

     JsonApiResponders.configure do |config|
         config.required_options = {
           index: [:each_serializer],
           create: [:serializer]
         }
+        config.adapter = :mongoid # default is :active_record
     end
     ...
     def create